grzesiek-galezowski/tdd-ebook/manuscript/070_Practicing_What_We_Already_Learned.md

 **Benjamin:** Failed, expected “331", but was “0".

 **Johnny:** Good, now let's write some code to make this Statement true.
-First, let's introduce an enumeration of digits:
+First, we're going to introduce an enumeration of digits:

 ```csharp
 public enum DigitKeys